nbrown2000/WolfQuiz/README.md

 - `is_true_false`: `true` or `false` depending on question type.
 - `correct_answer`: The right answer.
 - `false_answers`: A list of incorrect answers (empty if it's True/False).
+- `question_id`: The id of the question, this was leftover from when I had a database so I had to keep it.

 ---